 457. THE MEDIEVAL CHURCH.
 An intensive study of the church in the Middle Ages.
 The development of the papacy and Church-State tradition.
 Rise and significance of Monasticism, Crusades and Scholasticism, Heresies and Evangelical movements.
-Emphasis will be placed upon leading representative personaltities.
+Emphasis is placed upon leading representative personalities, Elective,